Government Liability Accidents

 - Any other district, agency, instrumentality or political subdivision of the state.

-As stated in section 24-10-107 of the Colorado Revised States, in cases where sovereign immunity is waived, the government’s liability is the same as a private person’s.
+As stated in section 24-10-107 of the Colorado Revised Statutes, in cases where sovereign immunity is waived, the government’s liability is the same as a private person’s.

 In order to file a lawsuit against a governmental entity in Denver, the injured party is required to follow certain provisions.
 For example, under the Colorado Revised Statutes § 24-10-109, the injured party is required to file a written notice with the attorney general or the attorney representing the public entity within 180 days after the date the injury was discovered.
 Any failure to follow this step will permanently bar an action for damages.